- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Do not try to reason with the person if fear, anxiety, or depression is severe.
 Talk with the doctor about medicines and other kinds of help.

-- If necessary, help make the appointment for evaluation or treatment and take the patient to the doctor.
+- If needed, help make the appointment for evaluation or treatment and take the patient to the doctor or therapist.

 - Engage the person in activities they enjoy.

-- If the patient starts antidepressants, encourage them to continue treatment until symptoms improve (which may take 2 to 4 weeks) or to seek different treatment if symptoms don't improve.
+- If the patient starts antidepressants, encourage them to continue treatment until symptoms improve (which may take 2 to 4 weeks) and talk to the doctor about different treatment if symptoms don’t improve.

 - Reassure the depressed person that with time and treatment, they will begin to feel better.

 - Keep in mind that caregivers can also become depressed.
 All these suggestions may be used for caregivers, too.

 - Take time to care for yourself.
 Spend time with friends or doing activities you enjoy.